tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 He touches my shoulder and doesn't let go.

 “Well Lily, this is unexpected.
-I didn't know you were going to bring a boy over.
+I didn't know you were bringing a boy over.
 How long has this been going on?” my mom asks very curiously.

 I try to come up with a response, but it's hard.
 I want to yell and scream and cry all at the same time.
 I don't know what to say and my head hurts.